 INFP Feelings & Emotions: How the INFP Handles Inner Feelings

-Everyone experiences and responds to emotions differently, and so it is important to understand this unique process for each individual.
-Sometimes knowing a person’s personality type can be this first step towards understanding them better and understanding their inner emotions.
-For the INFP their emotions and feelings are truly an important part of who they are and how they see the world around them.
-It is important to understand this on a deeper level, rather than slapping on stereotypes and lacking a true comprehension of what makes the INFP the way they are and of what that actually means.
+Everyone experiences and responds to emotions differently, so it is important to understand this unique process for each individual.
+Sometimes knowing a person’s personality type can be the first step towards understanding them better and understanding their inner emotions.
+For the INFP, their emotions and feelings are truly an important part of who they are and how they see the world around them.
+It is important to understand this on a deeper level rather than slapping on stereotypes and lacking a true comprehension of what makes the INFP the way they are and what that actually means.

 Their Dominant Function

-The INFPs dominant function is tied to their inner emotions, it is their Fi or introverted feeling function.
-This helps the INFP reach inward to understand themselves, and what they believe and value.
-This isn’t all about allowing emotions to dominate their behaviors, like some people might believe.
-For the INFP this is about understanding themselves, and recognize their own limitations and boundaries, as well as their inner desires.
+The INFP’s dominant function is tied to their inner emotions.
+It is their Fi or introverted feeling function.
+This helps the INFP reach inward to understand themselves and what they believe and value.
+This isn’t all about allowing emotions to dominate their behaviors, as some people might believe.
+For the INFP, this is about understanding themselves and recognizing their own limitations and boundaries, as well as their inner desires.
 INFPs need to focus on this Fi and these inner feelings in order to truly understand themselves and gain a sense of confidence in who they are.
-This doesn’t make INFPs overly dramatic or emotional people, instead it just helps them to consider the importance of these emotions in their lives.
+This doesn’t make INFPs overly dramatic or emotional people.
+Instead, it just helps them to consider the importance of these emotions in their lives.

 Why Emotions Are Important

 Emotions are deeply important to the INFP, but also to humanity as a whole.
 While some might believe that logic is the most important thing, they would be misguided in this assumption.
 Balance is vital in making things work and in finding the path to take.
-Without the INFPs strong inner emotions they would not be themselves, they would not be caring and moral individuals.
-They believe in doing what is right, and will stand up for these beliefs when others are afraid to do so.
+Without the INFP’s strong inner emotions, they would not be themselves and would not be caring and moral individuals.
+They believe in doing what is right and will stand up for these beliefs when others are afraid to do so.
 This doesn’t mean everything they think or feel is correct, but it does make a difference in the world in a positive way.
-The INFP who is healthy and has learned to understand their emotions, can help inspire others to become comfortable with their beliefs as well.
+The INFP, who is healthy and has learned to understand their emotions, can help inspire others to become comfortable with their beliefs as well.
 It can help inspire people to speak up against the injustices they see, helping them to find ways to really help others and make a difference in the world.

 They Aren’t Overly Emotional

-Some might give the INFP the stereotype of being emotional or sensitive, but this doesn’t go deep enough into understanding them.
+Some might stereotype the INFP as emotional or sensitive, but this doesn’t go deep enough to understand them.
 While INFPs are sensitive people, this should not be noted as a bad thing or a negative.
-Their sensitivities are what helps the INFP show a sense of caring towards others, it is what makes them aware of the world around them in a more compassionate manner.
+Their sensitivities are what help the INFP show a sense of caring towards others.
+It is what makes them aware of the world around them in a more compassionate manner.
 Instead of constantly seeing things as cold hard facts, they look deeper and care about the moral aspect of these actions.
-This is why INFPs are so important and so needed in our world, without them we would lack that sense of inner morals.
-INFPs are the ones who help keep people in check, who help them remember that emotions matter.
-Simply looking at facts is not going to weigh in some very important parts of the situation, and will likely leave out the morals which help us maintain a sense of humanity in our actions.
+This is why INFPs are so important and needed in our world.
+Without them, we would lack that sense of inner morals.
+INFPs are the ones who help keep people in check and help them remember that emotions matter.
+Simply looking at facts is not going to weigh in some very important parts of the situation and will likely leave out the morals which help us maintain a sense of humanity in our actions.

 It is also incorrect to say that INFPs are overly emotional or cannot handle their feelings.
-INFPs do not bury their emotions inside and ignore them, and because of this they are more equipped to handle them than some types.
-There are plenty of personality type who do not focus on emotions and instead push them deep inside, this actually causes them to have outbursts.
-INFPs are less likely to have these severe outbursts, since they allow themselves to experience their own emotions.
-They express these feelings openly, and want to take the time to work through them.
-This actually helps the INFP to behave more rationally about their feelings than people realize, since they are used to them and know what to expect.
-The healthy INFP is rarely blindsided by their own feelings, because they value them and actually pay attention to what they are experiencing.
+INFPs do not bury their emotions inside and ignore them, and because of this, they are more equipped to handle them than some types.
+There are plenty of personality types who do not focus on emotions and instead push them deep inside.
+This actually causes them to have outbursts.
+INFPs are less likely to have these severe outbursts since they allow themselves to experience their own emotions.
+They express these feelings openly and want to take the time to work through them.
+This actually helps the INFP to behave more rationally about their feelings than people realize since they are used to them and know what to expect.
+The healthy INFP is rarely blindsided by their own feelings because they value them and actually pay attention to what they are experiencing.
 The fact that they have gained an inner knowledge of themselves makes the INFP more confident and comfortable with what they feel and believe in.